jenngeorge/bikeshare-app/README.md

     - from within the container, can run commands
   - `docker-compose exec <service-name> bash`
     - get into an already running service
+  - if there isn't permission to run something, add `chmod`
+    - `chmod +x services/users/entrypoint.sh`

 Tips from friends / the internet: